-Williams Street Rep Stages BAREFOOT IN THE PARK, Now thru 5/11
+Williams Street Rep to Stage BAREFOOT IN THE PARK, 5/2-11

 Paul and Corie Bratter are newlyweds in every sense of the word.
 He's a straight-as-an-arrow lawyer and she's a free spirit always looking for the latest kick.
 Their new apartment is her most recent find-too expensive with bad plumbing and in need of a paint job.
 After a six-day honeymoon, they get a surprise visit from Corie's loopy mother and decide to play matchmaker during a dinner with their neighbor-in-the-attic Velasco, where everything that can go wrong, does.
 Paul just doesn't understand Corie, as she sees it.
 He's too staid, too boring and she just wants him to be a little more spontaneous.

 Regina Belt-Daniels is back for her second directing endeavor with WSR.
 Her most recent directing credit with the company was I Love You, You're Perfect, Now Change during WSR's 2011/12 Season.
 A transplant from upstate New York, Regina has been a Crystal Lake resident for 34 years.
 Her career intheater has followed the road of stage managing, producing, set building, acting and directing, while also teaching Communication Disorders class for the Special Education District of McHenry County for 28 years and serving as Reading Recovery Specialist for District 47 for five years.
 Regina serves on the Raue Board for Directors as the Vice-President.
 She also served on the TownSquare Players Board for 30 years and has had four childrens' plays published with writing partner Mary Fetzner.
 She has directed 12 shows at the Woodstock Opera House and other shows at ECC and MCC.